w3f/Grants-Program/applications/dot_etl.md

 Dot-ETL will be similar in functionality to the [Ethereum ETL project](https://ethereum-etl.readthedocs.io/en/latest/).
 In the same way that the ETH-ETL offering Ethereum transaction data as a Public Dataset from Google has helped to establish higher TVL and adoption of the Ethereum network, the goal is that by making PolkaDot transactional data easily accessible without the majority of data engineering tasks that exist in extracting data in usable form from the blockchain will lead to greater development and interest for the protocol by mainstream users of platforms such as Google Cloud.
 Once data is supported and provided in this format, there are also other potential use cases that can expand adoption of PolkaDot data by the blockchain industry such as easily being able to host Chainlink oracles for this data and provide it in readily available form for a number of different cross-chain applications.
 The open nature of the google bigquery dataset would allow anyone to query and extract insights from on-chain activity via SQL, or even build visualizations on thedata.

-Upon successful completion of transaction activity on the Polkadot relay chain, we plan to expand to parachains within the Polkadot ecosystem, with a particular focus on Defi and RWAs.
-We believe that providing focus on DeFi activity related to Real World Assets on Google Cloud is the most promising use of public data to attract attention to the ecosystem.
+Upon successful completion of the primary data structures (blocks, extrinsics, events), we plan to provide a framework / pattern to extract extrinsics tailored to specific parachains.
+We may explore Defi and RWAs in more depth: we believe that providing focus on DeFi activity related to Real World Assets on Google Cloud is the most promising use of public data to attract attention to the ecosystem.

 We also intend to publish guides on how to query and use the dataset (i.e. medium articles, github wikis, gitbook document site).
 The source code for Dot-ETL will be made public through the Web3 foundation.